 The purchasers of our properties may need mortgage loans to purchase our properties, and we typically arrange for various banks to provide these mortgage loans.
 In accordance with market practice, the mortgagee banks require us to guarantee our customers' mortgage loans.
-Typically, our guarantee obligations for such customers' mortgage loans are released upon the earlier of (i) the satisfaction of the mortgage loan by the purchaser of the property; and (ii) the issuance of the property ownership certificate for the mortgaged property.
-If a purchaser defaults on a mortgage loan guaranteed by us we may have to repay the mortgage loan.
+Typically, our guarantee obligations for such customers' mortgage loans are released upon the earlier of (i) the satisfaction of the mortgage loan by the purchaser of the property; and (ii) the issuance of the property ownership certificate for the mortgage loan.
 If we fail to do so, the mortgagee bank may foreclose the underlying property and recover any balance from us as the guarantor of the defaulted mortgage loan.
 In line with industry practice, we rely on the credit analysis performed by the mortgagee banks in respect of individual customers and we do not conduct any independent credit checks on them.

-As of December 31, 2007, 2008 and 2009, our outstanding guarantees for the mortgage loans of our customers amounted to RMB1,558.1 million, RMB1,624.9 million and RMB4,067.1 million, respectively.
+As of December 31, 2008, 2009 and 2010, our outstanding guarantees for the mortgage loans of our customers amounted to RMB1,624.9 million, RMB4,067.1 million and RMB6,160.6 million (US\$933.4 million), respectively.
 However, if any material default by our customers occurs on such loans, we may be required to honor our guarantees and our results of operations and financial position may be materially and adversely affected.